nawka12/adept-sampler/README.md

 3. Enable the **"Enable Adept Sampler"** checkbox to activate the custom features.
 4. The settings are organized into tabs for easy configuration:
     - **Scheduler**:
-        - Choose a scheduler from the dropdown.
-See the "Features" section for a description of each.
+        - First choose a **Scheduler Category** (Universal / V-Prediction / ε-Prediction), then pick a **Scheduler** from the filtered dropdown.
+See the "Features" section for descriptions.
         - **Entropic Power**: If using the `Entropic` scheduler, this slider controls timestep clustering.
 Higher values focus on detail earlier.
         - **Content-Aware Pacing (AOS Only)**: For `AOS` schedulers, this enables dynamic adjustment from composition to detail focus.
 You can control its sensitivity.
     - **Detail Enhancement**: